 The Theological Background: The prophets were always pointing out how Israel's God differed from the gods of all other peoples.
 The name of that difference is holiness, which, at its root, means separated from what is ordinary.
 So in this case, the people's first offenses are to spill blood upon the ground and to worship idols.
 The response of the holy God is, "How vulgar!
 How offensively ordinary!
 Must you be so much like all the pagans?
 I'm not like their gods, and you demean me when you act just like the people who belong to those inferior gods.
 Shape up and rise to the dignity you have solely because I AM your God!"

-Now God is going to restore the Exiles, but only because that will further emphasize his holiness, his differences from the gods of the pagans.
-God stresses that he's doing this not because of any worthiness on the part of the exiles ("not for your sakes").
-For God to respond with favor to something allegedly good done by the people would be for God to act like the frankly mercantile gods of the pagans.
+Now God is going to restore the Exiles, but only because that will further emphasize God's holiness, God's differences from the gods of the pagans.
+God stresses that this is not because of any worthiness on the part of the exiles ("not for your sakes").
+For God to respond with favor to something allegedly good done by the people would be for God to act like the frankly mercantile, transactional gods of the pagans.
 No, there's no way this God's favor can be bought.
-He does things, as he says, only "for the sake of my holy name."
+God does things only "for the sake of my holy name."

 Proclaiming It: That's the theological logic behind this passage.
 So a lector should proclaim it with great contrast in the voice, emphasizing the differences between the holy God and the unworthy recipients of his love, and the differences between God's asserted motives and the people's false self-assurance.